Miryalaguda: Road

 TSRTC operates buses from Miryalaguda to various destinations in the state.

 Railway

 The railway station has three platforms and is situated on the Pagidipalli–Nallapadu section in Guntur Division.
-The Track was an electrified, single line.
-It was electrified in 2018–19.
+The track is an electrified, single line; it was electrified in 2018–19.
 Pagidipalli-Nallapadu was electrified in 2019.
 The electric trains started service on 1 September 2019.

 Air

 Rajiv Gandhi International Airport in Hyderabad is the nearest airport at a distance of 156 km by road.
 The other airport nearer to Miryalaguda is Vijayawada International Airport which is at a distance of 151 km by road.